deweylab/CellO/README.md

 ## Quantifying reads with Kallisto to match CellO's pre-trained models

-We provide a script for quantifying raw reads with [Kallisto](https://pachterlab.github.io/kallisto/).
+We provide a commandline tool for quantifying raw reads with [Kallisto](https://pachterlab.github.io/kallisto/).
 Note that to run this script, Kallisto must be installed and available in your ``PATH`` environment variable.
 This script will output an expression profile that includes all of the genes that CellO is expecting and thus, expression profiles created with this script are automatically compatible with CellO.

 This script requires a preprocessed kallisto reference.
 To download the pre-built Kallisto reference that is compatible with CellO, run the command: